If you are in need of immediate help, or experiencing and emergency, call 9-1-1 or reach out to National Suicide Prevention Hotline

 Finding treatment can sometimes be a challenge, so we have compiled the following list of resources for you to find the treatment that works best for you.

-- Substance Abuse and Mental Health Services Administration provides several links and help hotlines for many forms of substance abuse and mental health issues.
+- SAMHSA provides help hotlines for many forms of substance abuse and mental health issues.
 These include: 1-800-622-HELP – SAMHSA’s National Helpline, also known as the Treatment Referral Routing Service

 - Indiana's Division of Mental Health and Addiction provides several resources specific to Indiana services